Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

-The fourth and fifth rows of Figure \ref{fig:manual_vs_gpt} display the ratios of average modifications and bug-fix modifications for GPT-generated code compared to all code.
+The fourth and fifth columns of Table \ref{tab:ratio} display the ratios of average modifications and bug-fix modifications for the self-admitted GPT-generated code compared to all code.
 The calculation method is shown in equations (\ref{eq:ratio3}) and (\ref{eq:ratio4}).

 where $\#Commits_\text{GPT}$ represents the number of commits to GPT-generated code, $\#Files_\text{GPT}$ is the number of the GPT-generated code, $\#Commits_\text{Total}$ is the total number of project commits, and $\#Files_\text{Total}$ is the total number of files in the project.
 Similarly, $\#BugCommits_\text{GPT}$ represents the number of bug-fix commits to GPT-generated code, and $\#BugCommits_\text{Total}$ is the total number of bug-fix commits in the project.
-The median ratio is close to 0, indicating that GPT-generated code undergoes fewer modifications and bug fixes relative to human-written code.
-This phenomenon may primarily stem from two factors: first, GPT-generated code comprises only a small portion of the overall project, so modifications or new features typically focus on human-written code; second, the code generated by ChatGPT/Copilot usually involves non-core business logic, such as data processing and transformation scripts, which generally meet initial requirements and seldom require further modifications.
+The median ratio is close to 0, indicating that GPT-generated code undergoes fewer modifications and bug fixes relative to code without explicit GPT-generation annotation.
+This phenomenon may primarily stem from two factors: first, GPT-generated code comprises only a small portion of the overall project, so modifications or new features typically focus on code without explicit GPT-generation annotation; second, the code generated by ChatGPT/Copilot usually involves non-core business logic, such as data processing and transformation scripts, which generally meet initial requirements and seldom require further modifications.
 While there are outliers with exceptionally high ratios, the overall trend is low modification rates.
-For instance, in the ``AIGenerated'' project \footnote{\url{https://github.com/zddautenhahn0214/AIGenerated/commit/46fe66c21199074ed12f5bb393380b0a16ab04d4}} , a single GPT-generated file is modified once out of two total commits in a project with 8114 files, resulting in a ratio of 4057 (=(1/1)/(2/8114)).
+For instance, in the ``AIGenerated'' project \cite{aigenerated} , a single GPT-generated file is modified once out of two total commits in a project with 8114 files, resulting in a ratio of 4057 (=(1/1)/(2/8114)).